 Are soft boiled eggs healthy?

-Shorter cooking times help to retain the egg’s nutrients, and eggs are a great source of protein, fat, vitamin D, and choline.
+Shorter cooking times help retain the egg’s nutrients, and eggs are a great source of protein, fat, vitamin D, and choline.

 How long to ice bath soft boiled eggs?